adobe-research/Extract-AI/README.md

         --bf16 True
 ```

-Before running Llama-2-13B model, make sure that you have applied for access from huggingface (https://huggingface.co/meta-llama/Llama-2-13b-hf), and also you have huggingface logic in your system through cli.
-Please use below command for huggingface cli login:
+Before running the Llama-2-13B model, make sure that you have applied for access from huggingface (https://huggingface.co/meta-llama/Llama-2-13b-hf), and also you have huggingface logic in your system through cli.
+Please use the below command for huggingface cli login:

 ```shell
 huggingface-cli login